nikita-moor/latin-dictionary/Dumesnil1819/README.md

 ## Usage guidelines

-Attached styles [article-style.css](article-style.css) are optional but strongly recommended to the users of GoldenDict.
+Attached styles [article-style.css][2] are optional but strongly recommended to the users of GoldenDict.
 See application's [FAQ][1] for setting up.

 ## States and limitations